Soham Shaheval/substrate/03

 That is a worse sentence.
 It is also the real one.

-Agent systems turned evaluation from a scoreboard into a substrate.
+Agent systems turned evaluation from a scoreboard into a trajectory substrate.
 The substrate records behavior, decides what counts, gates actions, feeds training, monitors deployment, and supplies the evidence later researchers need to reinterpret a result.
 When that substrate is underspecified, the score is a rumor with numbers attached.
-When it is well-designed, the score becomes one useful view over a preserved trajectory.
+When it is well-designed, the score becomes one useful view over a preserved rollout.

 Source stack